JONATHAN MASON, M.ED.

 I was raised in Wilmington, Delaware, and lived there for eighteen years before moving to Philadelphia, Pennsylvania.
 I received a full tuition academic scholarship to Temple University, where I studied Spanish language, literature, and linguistics in the Honors College.
 During my studies at Temple University, I had the opportunity to spend six months at the University of Oviedo in Spain while living with a local host family and studying the Spanish language and culture.

-I have since graduated with my master’s degree in education with an emphasis in social-emotional learning.
-I wrote my original research proposal about the ways that reflective journaling can be used in the classroom to alleviate student trauma from the pandemic.
-This is a passion project of mine that I used in my own classroom, and one that students enjoyed a lot!
+I have since graduated with my master’s degree in education with an emphasis in inspired teaching and learning from National University.
+I wrote my research proposal about the ways that educators can teach mindfulness, gratitude, and reflection in the classroom to alleviate student trauma from the pandemic.
+This was a passion project of mine that I used in my own classroom, and one that students enjoyed a lot!
 Since graduating with my master’s degree, I have been working closely with the Cypress College Prep staff to further enhance the social-emotional learning program at the school and train teachers in its administration.

 Prior to this experience, I worked as a 6th and 7th grade Spanish language arts and history teacher at a local dual immersion school in San Jose, California.
 I am also a Teach for America alumni, and I worked for two years to confront educational inequity head-on.
 In both of these experiences, I worked closely with instructional coaches who helped me develop my craft as an educator.